 Philip Kerr Returns to the Start

 Detective series might be a dime a dozen these days, but few and far between are those which manage to truly makes us care for the protagonist, the point where we look forward to seeing them above their adventures.
 I believe Philip Kerr has not only achieved this feat, but set a high standard of how to compellingly develop a character over several novels with his Bernie Gunther series.
-In April of 2019 the final chapter in the Bernie Gunther series was posthumously published, rather appropriately taking us back to the detective’s first days on the force, closing his story full-circle.
+In April of 2019 the final chapter of Metropolis in the Bernie Gunther series was posthumously published, rather appropriately taking us back to the detective’s first days on the force, closing his story full-circle.

 The year is 1928, and Berlin is reeling not only from the reparations imposed by the victors of the First World War, but also struggling with internal tensions imploding, sometimes violently, between various political gangs.
 The post-war era is kind to few, with homelessness, high unemployment rates and inflation being the main themes of the decade.
 However, when Bernie sets foot in the central police headquarters, he is faced with something potentially worse and certainly more sinister: a serial killer finding some easy prey in the heart of a chaotic city.